Drek282/PsychoStats/README.md

 The events for Firearms and Team Fortress Classic have not been thoroughly analyzed and tested.
 Some of them are definitely not working as hoped and expected, many of them are, but some are unknowns, especially in TFC.
 The reasons for this range from my not understanding the events themselves, and what they mean, because I'm not an experienced TFC player, to my weak coding skills, especially with Perl.

 The team wins and losses for Firearms don't work extremely well or consistently.
 But I'm not sure there is much more I can do with them.
 The log support for wins and losses in Firearms just isn't very good.
+At this time there is no bonus support for Firearms wins and losses, and no way of changing that that I am aware of.

 The filter for bots isn't working properly in Natural Selection.